Argonaemo/100-days-of-code/log.md

 **Today Progress**: Finishing all main functionality in the tutorial.

 **Thoughts** Almost day 20, it just felt 10th day is yesteday lol

+### Day 19: 1 February 2022

+**Today Progress**: Just a little code due to school.

+**Thoughts** Probably cant code in a several days

+### Day 20: 6 February 2022

+**Today Progress**: Making some function in the frontend to interact with the smart contract.

+**Thoughts** Finally get back to code again lol, i cant code due to a very busy school event and task.
+Also happy 20 days 🥳🥳